 Mette Coleman, PT, CMPT, DSc student

-The next course scheduled for Falls Church, VA is C-626 "Virtual" Upper Extremity, which will be taught online by Angela Gordon on February 6-7, 2021.
+The next course scheduled for Falls Church, VA is C-616 Cervical Spine II, which will be taught by Liz Henry on May 15-16, 2021.

 Courses can be taken in any order.
 Follow links for course details and to register: